ilmanzo/ilmanzo.github.com/content/post/systemd-socket-activated-services.md

 ## :wave: Bye

-While we've explored several methods for managing timeouts and service lifecycles with systemd, it's clear that the system is a powerful and complex beast.
 Many aspects of systemd remain less widely known, and new features and capabilities are continually being added with each new version.
 This exploration highlights just a fraction of its potential, and further investigation into its more advanced functionalities can often unlock even more elegant and efficient solutions for service management and automation.
 Whether it's leveraging timers, socket activation, or exploring the intricacies of dependencies and targets, systemd offers a deep toolbox for administrators and developers alike.